 The Red River Valley Veterans Memorial Ring of Honor names have all be researched for accuracy.
 The Ring of Honor soldiers gave their life in a war while protecting the freedom that we enjoy today.
-All these soldiers were from Red River, Delta, Fannin, Lamar or Choctaw county.
+All these soldiers were from Red River, Delta, Fannin & Lamar in Texas or Choctaw in Oklahoma.
 These researchers spend many hours verifying these names.
 Below is the list of research volunteers.

 Red River Valley Veterans Memorial Ring of Honor Committee

 We all make a choice daily on how to use our time.
 This is, at present, only a partial listing of people who have given their time and talents on behalf of this project.
 The names are not listed in any particular order of importance, but only in a desire to recognize their willingness to share in our project.
 This list is not yet completed and other names will be continually added during this project: